Wall Street ends mostly lower after another volatile day

 U.S. crude oil prices fell 2%.

 Bond yields were mixed.
-The yield on the 10-year Treasury, which influences mortgage rates, edged higher to 3.92% from 3.88% late Friday.
-The yield on the 2-year Treasury, which follows Federal Reserve action, slipped to 4.28% from 4.30%.
+The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.93% from 3.88% late Friday.
+The yield on the 2-year Treasury, which follows Federal Reserve action, held steady at 4.30%.
 Bond markets were closed on Monday for a holiday.

-Recession fears have been weighing heavily on markets as stubbornly hot inflation burns businesses and consumers.
-U.S. stocks are coming off of four straight losses.
-Economic growth has been slowing as consumers temper spending and the central banks globally raise interest rates.

-Wall Street is closely watching the Fed as it continues to aggressively raise its benchmark interest rate to make borrowing more expensive and slow economic growth.
-The goal is to cool inflation, but the strategy carries the risk of slowing the economy too much and pushing it into a recession.
+The Fed will release minutes from its last meeting on Wednesday, possibly giving Wall Street more insight into its views on inflation and next steps.

 Investors still expect the Fed to raise its overnight rate by three-quarters of a percentage point next month.
 It would be the fourth such increase, which is triple the usual amount, and bring the rate up to a range of 3.75% to 4%.
 It started the year at virtually zero.

+“Everyone is still hoping that every inflation report will be the one that shows that presure is alleviating,” Delwiche said.

+Wall Street is also gearing up for the start of the latest corporate earnings reporting season, which could provide a clearer picture of inflation’s impact, while also raising questions about whether the Fed should continue with its aggressive rate hikes.

-The latest round of corporate earnings will ramp up this week with reports from PepsiCo, Delta Air Lines and Domino’s Pizza.
+Among the companies reporting quarterly results this week: PepsiCo, Delta Air Lines and Domino’s Pizza.
 Banks, including Citigroup and JPMorgan Chase, will also report results.

 Yuri Kageyama contributed to this report.